-Chandrakant Kadam (45), a visually impaired lift-man in the Pune District Central Cooperative (PDCC) bank, fears that he may lose his job after a senior bank official verbally told him to stop reporting to work from Monday.
-Kadam had contested the Assembly elections from Baramati constituency against NCP’s Ajit Pawar
+Chandrakant Kadam (45), a visually impaired lift-man in a Pune bank, fears he may lose his job after a senior bank official verbally told him to stop reporting to work from Monday

 “I don’t care if I lose my job.
 Even if death comes in my way, I will not end my fight against those who have been ruling this constituency since 1967,” was the bold claim made by Chandrakant Manik Kadam (45), who took on NCP heavyweight Ajit Pawar in Baramati in the recent Assembly polls.
 Not only did he end up losing the election to Pawar, he now faces losing his job as well.